 HTML/XML Entities

 If your text documents are in HTML, XHTML, XML, or plain SGML format, there is one more way of "encoding" Unicode characters: Using XML/HTML Character Entities.
 Since web pages usually are in HTML or XHTML format, this is an interesting additional option.
 The basic idea is to represent "special" characters like "φ" or "猫" to special character sequences that only use the basic Latin/English alphabet.
 These two characters have correspond to the Unicode code points 966 (hexadecimal 3C6) and 29483 (hexadecimal 732B).
-The numeric character entities identifying these two Unicode code points are &#966; (or &#x3c6) and &#29483; (or &#x732b;).
+The numeric character entities identifying these two Unicode code points are φ (or φ) and 猫 (or 猫).
 In other words, we just take the code point as decimal number and put an ampersand and a hash in front of it and a semicolon after it.
 If we want to write the hexadecimal value of the code point instead, we additionally insert an "x" after the hash.

 The code points 966 and 29483 are way out of the range of a single byte.
 In other words, any binary encoding, be it UTF-8 or UTF-16, would encode them by using at least two bytes.
 However, if we can represent these code points by using character entities, which only include basic Latin characters, punctuation marks, and numbers, such two-or-more-byte codes would not need to occur in our data stream.
 Moreover, we could encode the whole text using legacy encodings like ASCII as well.
 This is cool since UTF-8, ASCII, ISO/IEC_8859-1, and GB2312 are all compatible for these characters.
 Even if the program loading our text data would use a wrong decoding procedure, chances are very high that our text still comes out correct!
 And this is true regardless of what settings the browsers visiting your page have — in the worst case, they plot the characters as "?" if they have no appropriate fonts to render them.

 The price is that the character decoding procedure is shifted up by one abstraction level.
 Entities only work in XML, HTML, XHTML, and other SGML-based document formats.
 If you use them in plain text files, they will appear as is, without being translated to the proper Unicode characters.
-A text editor using an UTF-8 based decoding procedure will display the entity text as, say, as "&#x732b;".
-Only an HTML or XML parsers will further decode "&#x732b;" to "猫".
+A text editor using an UTF-8 based decoding procedure will display the entity text as, say, as "猫".
+Only an HTML or XML parsers will further decode "猫" to "猫".
 For the web, however, we can expect that this will work, though, since web pages are HTML or XHTML documents.

 Another price you pay is that the characters occupy more space.
 Obviously, when writing a purely Chinese text, encoding everything into HTML entities will at least double its size.
 However, if you only occasionally include foreign characters or use a language like German where there are few special characters, that increase in size may be acceptable.